EricLarmanou/uploadETC/README.md

 ```python
 passphrase = "p4ssw0rd"
 ```
-- specify the path of the files to upload
+- specify the list of folders where data files to upload are
 ```python
 folders = [r"C:\precip",
            r"C:\EC",